Hellfire01/MangaScrap/README.md

 MangaScrap has configurable parameters witch will allow you to configure the way it work to fit your needs<br />
 <br />
 `./MangaScrap params list`<br />
-shows all the parameters and there values<br />
+Shows all the parameters and there values<br />
 `./MangaScrap params set [param] [value]`<br />
-allow you to change a parameter<br />
+Allow you to change a parameter<br />
 <br />

 ### notes :
 `./MangaScrap help`<br />
-displays instructions<br />
+Displays instructions<br />
 <br />
 The program will download all mangas in ~/Documents/mangas/ by default<br />
 ( should the path not exist, it will be created automatically )<br />